 It was a career I never expected (I was supposed to be a history teacher) but loved and did quite well with the yearbook.
 From the day I started in 1982 until last June 14, I loved it a lot.
 The six months since retiring (I am still in my “funtirement” job booking travel with Expedia Cruises) have been so busy I can’t figure out where I used to fit this job into my life.

 Going to the Galapagos on Celebrity’s Flora in July

 To be honest, this is number one.
-I mean not only was it the BEST thing we did in 2021 it may be one of the 5 best experiences I have ever had in my life.
+I mean, not only was it the BEST thing we did in 2021 it may be one of the five best experiences I have ever had in my life.
 It is definitely the best trip/cruise/adventure we have ever done.
 We loved it so much we are going to do it again in 2024 to see the Inner Loop islands.
 I find it very hard to put into words what this adventure meant to us.
 Not only was it the first time we got to really travel after the shutdown, but it was also so much more than I ever thought it would be.

-For me, the biggest excitement was the photography.
+For me, the biggest excitement was photography.
 The Galapagos is a photographer’s heaven.
-After a year of not shooting much of anything other than grandkids (which I love shooting), it was like I got all caught up in a week.
+After a year of not shooting much of anything other than grandkids (who I love shooting), it was like I got all caught up in a week.
 Certainly equal to the photography were the amazing people we met on Celebrity’s Flora.
 There is no way I would go again and not go aboard that ship.
-It made the trip so very easy not to mention being the best place ever to come back to at night.
+It made the trip so very easy, not to mention being the best place ever to come back to at night.
 Every single crew member we met was amazing.
-The guides, the crew in the dining room, the chef who made me sango, the officers and we were especially lucky to have been sailing the week that Celebrity’s resident scientist, Ellen Prager was onboard.
-I was never much for science but going to this incredible place and talking to Ellen and the guides she trains really got me excited about it.
+The guides, the crew in the dining room, the chef who made me sango, the officers and we were especially lucky to have been sailing the week that Celebrity’s resident scientist, Ellen Prager, was onboard.
+I was never much for science, but going to this incredible place and talking to Ellen and the guides she trains really got me excited about it.